MatthieuStigler/degree_flexibility_covid/README.md

 ## Data dissemination

-This dataset offers aggregated and transformed data derived from Google Mobility and Safegraph.
+This dataset offers aggregated and transformed data derived from Google Mobility, Safegraph, Cuebiq, and PlaceIQ.
 To respect their data use agreements, we only provide anonymized county-level information.

 ## Description